paddytobias/15census_timor_dataclean/README.md

 # 2015 Timor-Leste Census data: Data Processing and Analysis in R scripts

-The objective is to get the Excel data, published by the [General Directorate of Statistics](http://www.statistics.gov.tl/category/publications/census-publications/2015-census-publications/), into a state so that meta-analyses can be conducted programmatically across all 700-800 worksheets.
+The objective is to get the Excel data, published by the [General Directorate of Statistics](http://www.statistics.gov.tl/category/publications/census-publications/2015-census-publications/), into a tidy state so that meta-analyses can be conducted programmatically across all 700-800 worksheets.

+You can download this repository and run the commands (described below) to reproduce the file and image outputs.

 ## Data
 The [Data folder](https://github.com/paddytobias/15census_timor_dataclean/tree/master/data) holds all 45 Excel workbooks as well as a pdf of the Preliminary Report of the 2015 Population and Housing Census.